nathanshauer/PyFET-Students/README.md

 ## Generating Output in VTK Format

-PyFET generates outputs in VTK format, which can be visualized using ParaView.
-Two functions should be implemented, one to simply visualize the domain and mesh, and another to visualize the solution fields after running.
+PyFET is designed to generate outputs in VTK format, which can be visualized using ParaView. **Throughout the course, two functions will be implemented:** one to simply visualize the domain and mesh, and another to visualize the solution fields after running.
 For the mesh/domain:

 ```python
 # Printing mesh in vtk format